NateEag/how-i-code/content/know-your-tools.rst

 If you change OSes, or `RMS <http://en.wikipedia.org/wiki/Richard_Stallman>`__ and `Moolenar <http://en.wikipedia.org/wiki/Bram_Moolenaar>`__ die, Emacs and vim will still be there.
-So will your configuration, extensions, and workarounds (keep those under version control).
+So will your configuration, extensions, and workarounds, if kept under version control.

 Closed-source editors won't last a lifetime, but these two are halfway there.